 During my two years in Riga, I was very fortunate to host friends and family who were eager to explore a different part of the world.
 In addition to sightseeing and eating, they also wanted to shop ’til they dropped!
 This gave me plenty of opportunities to check out the local shopping scene as my loved ones hunted for the perfect souvenirs of their trip to the Baltics.
 (I may have also picked up some treasures of my own.)
 Latvians are skilled craftspeople who turn out unique and high-quality products ranging from pottery and woven baskets to mittens and children’s toys.
-To help you home in on the best Latvia has to offer, I’ve put together this list of my favorite stores in Riga.
+I’ve put together this list of my favorite stores plus what to buy in Riga .
 Tell the shopkeepers I said labdien!

 My favorite place to browse for the latest designs is Gallery ETMO in Old Riga.
 The well-curated collection showcases traditional Latvian craftsmanship in cutting-edge ways.
 Pottery, linen tableware, woven scarves, and even candles are given modern updates that are almost Scandinavian in their sleekness.
 One of my favorite pieces is a vase that looks like a cable-knit sweater.
 You can find many of these same products in boutiques across Riga, but I’ve found the prices and customer service at ETMO to be the absolute best.